NoeiiThanyaporn/test-typescript/README.md

 # test-typescript
-# for learning about basic typescript
+this repo is for learning about basic typescript